YargiC5/Cybersecurity-Project-1-Installing-and-Configuring-ELK-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly accessible, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the servers and system logs.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of virtual machines on the network, as well as system logs.
-Filebeat generates and logs system files, organizing the files as well as sending them to Elasticsearch and Logstash for further analyzing.
-- _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.